 It was one of the many highlights for the Bay Area team's season that included an MVP for Stephen Curry, the first All-Star nod for Thompson, and an NBA Finals victory over the LeBron James-led Cleveland Cavaliers.

 Michael Jordan, Kevin Durant, and Kobe Bryant are three of the greatest scorers in NBA history.
 None can heat up quite like Klay.
-He only needs a hint of breathing room and to see the ball go in once before his skin is hot to the touch.
+Unlike other NBA players, He only needs a hint of breathing room and to see the ball go in once before his skin is hot to the touch.

 Beware Los Angeles Lakers, Los Angeles Clippers, Boston Celtics, and San Antonio Spurs, this man is highly combustible.

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.